 Relay Peak Trail is a 9.5 mile moderately trafficked out and back trail located near Incline Village, Nevada that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking and mountain biking and is accessible from June until October.
+The trail is primarily used for hiking and mountain biking and is best used from June until October.

 Hiked this about a month ago with my dog and I really liked the trail.
 Traffic thins out by the waterfall since most people go to mount rose.
 There is not a lot of shade though so do this one early,especially if you bring your dog.

 It was great.
 No sign of snow anywhere.
 Great signage along the trail.
 I really liked that you get cell coverage the entire way.
 Especially if you are hiking alone and may need some help.

 I am so glad I brought my poles cause you need them!

 There is still plenty of snow.
 We made it about 3/4 before the snow was too much and we turned back.
 Still a lovely hike.

 Started at the Mt Rose Summit parking lot and climbed to Mt Houghton first (10,500 ft) before heading another 2 miles towards Relay Peak.
 Amazing 360 degree views!!!